gregmac/NServiceMVC/README.md

 NServiceMVC
 ===========

-NServiceMVC is currently in active development, and is currently being built in conjunction with a piece of commercial software.
+NServiceMVC is archived; essentially ASP.NET WebAPI was released with an extremely similar implementation but much larger ecosystem.

 Current releaes is 1.0.1 and can be obtained via NuGet.
 See the [getting started guide](https://github.com/gregmac/NServiceMVC/wiki/GettingStarted) for installation and usage instructions.